punitarani/centarus/docs/mission/BACKGROUND.md

 - **Accountability**: To ensure the organization is accountable to its members and stakeholders.
 - **Transparency**: To ensure the organization is transparent to its members and stakeholders.
 - **Sustainability**: To ensure the organization is sustainable in the long term.

+### Problems with Corporations (in general)

+- **Degradation of mission over time**: Solve a problem -> Increase market share -> Increase profits and power.
+- **Lack of transparency and accountability**: The inner workings of most organizations are not publicly available.
+- ** Lack of continued innovation**: Most organizations fail to innovate and adapt in the long run.

+#### The Double-Edged Sword: Investors

+- They want to realize ROI ASAP.
+- They fail to recognize value to the community.
+- They divert resources away from the primary mission.

+**Investors are necessary** for the growth of a company.
+In fact, they are often the **primary source of funding** for most companies.
+However, they are also a **significant source of problems** for most companies.

+Investors in this context are not individuals who invest in a company.
+They are the **venture capitalists** and **private equity firms**.

+---